-The matter of why is gambling illegal has remained one of the most discussed topics among both gamblers and those opposing it.
+The matter of gambling legality has remained one of the most discussed topics among both gamblers and those opposing it.

-In the lines below, we're tackling what appears to be the hottest topic of the gambling world – gambling (il)legality and what makes gambling illegal, overall.
+In the lines below, we're tackling what appears to be the hottest topic of the gambling world – gambling (il)legality and what makes gambling illegal.

 Why is Gambling Illegal: Main Reasons and Concerns

-The most common underlying reasons for keeping gambling illegal are, primarily, morality and/or religion, immediately followed by socioeconomic ramifications such as the possibility of gambling addiction, underage gambling, and the individual's safety.
+The most common underlying reasons for keeping gambling illegal are morality and/or religion, immediately followed by socioeconomic ramifications such as the possibility of gambling addiction, underage gambling, and the individual's safety.

 Although major religious scripts do not mention, i.e. deal with gambling itself, they comment on behaviours and emotional states (envy, money obsessions, etc.) that may be the underlying motivation leading certain individuals to gambling.
 In that sense, these same religions and cultures have taken it upon themselves to treat gambling as sin, and even equate it with crime.

 Participating in gambling activities in states where gambling is illegal can lead to time in prison, huge fines, and loss of social status.
-For this reason, it is essential players familiarize themselves with gambling terms and conditions of the country they are playing in, as well as the gambling platforms they are choosing.
+For this reason, it is essential players familiarize themselves with gambling terms and conditions of the country they are playing in and the gambling platforms they choose.